 - A report of Domestic Violence can start off as “RESTRICTED” and later reclassify as unrestricted per victim’s request

-- Unit Victim Advocates (UVA) and Family Readiness Officers (FRO) ARE mandated reporters of domestic violence/abuse
+- Unit Victim Advocates (UVA) and Deployment Readiness Coordinator (DRC) ARE mandated reporters of domestic violence/abuse

 - Unrestricted Reporting is intended for victims of domestic violence/abuse who want to pursue an official investigation of an incident via PMO/law enforcement, Chain of Command, Chaplain or Family Advocacy Program (FAP).